2nd November 2017 - 9th November 2017

 In 2015, 2 full years before Harry was born, the Trust had an invited review from the RCOG, it showed multiple failings and safety concerns.
 The same concerns caused Harry's death 2 years later.
 However, over 4 years later, the Trusts own internal review showed that of 23 concerns raised in the RCOG reviews, only 2 were fully met.
 The Board of directors and senior management were derelict in their duty, as a result, Harry and many other babies died or were harmed.

-Shine bright little one, you will never be forgotten; your life has made a difference.
+Shine bright little one, you will never be forgotten;

-We then discovered a full Royal College (RCOG) audit of the East Kent Trust's (EKHUFT) maternity services from 2015, 2 full years before Harry was born, it's introduction tells you all you need to know.
+We discovered a full Royal College (RCOG) audit of the East Kent Trust's (EKHUFT) maternity services from 2015, 2 full years before Harry was born, it's introduction tells you all you need to know.
 (Full Report Here)

 INTRODUCTION